t0mpr1c3/DAKexport/STITCHES.md

 # Stitches

-The following are stitches that we will need to figure out how to encode, in order of approximate frequency or importance in machine knitting.
+The following are stitches that we will need to figure out how to encode, in order of atheir pproximate frequency or importance in machine knitting.
 We could have a useful prototype even knowing just a handful of these.

 Knit, purl, and possibly others have symbols that change depending on